 2. Exercise:

-1) Exercise involving resistance training appropriate for the individual’s age and functional capacity as well as weight-bearing aerobic exercise are recommended for those with osteoporosis or at risk for osteoporosis.
+1) Exercise involving functional and resistance training (≥2 times/wk to reduce falls) appropriate for the individual’s age and functional capacity as well as weight-bearing aerobic exercise are recommended for those with osteoporosis or at risk for osteoporosis.

-2) Exercise to enhance core stability and thus to compensate for weakness or postural abnormalities is recommended for individuals who have had vertebral fractures.
+2) Exercise targeting abdominal and back extensor muscles to enhance core stability and thus to compensate for weakness or postural abnormalities is recommended for individuals who have had vertebral fractures.

-4) Use of hip protectors should be considered for older adults residing in long-term care facilities who are at high risk for fracture.
+4) Hip protectors should be considered for older adults in LTC who are at high risk for fracture.

 1. Calcium supplements with calcium carbonate (these contain the highest proportion of elemental calcium [40%]) or other formulations such as calcium gluconate, calcium gluconolactobionate, and calcium lactogluconate.
 Calcium supplements should be taken orally with food at daily doses equivalent to 1 to 1.2 g of elemental calcium, depending on dietary calcium intake.
 It is debatable whether supplementation of calcium alone (particularly in high doses) or in combination with vitamin D3 may increase the risk of cardiovascular events, although the weight of evidence does not support this concern.
 Obtaining calcium intake through diet is the preferable route.